fmadio/public/container/suricata6/README.md

 ### Container 0

-In additionm the above diagram has "CentOS LXC Container 0" which is a virtualized (Using LXC) CentOS image running on the FMAD Packet Capture Hardware.
+In additionm the above diagram has "Link LXC Container 0" which is a virtualized (Using LXC) Linux image running on the FMAD Packet Capture Hardware.
 It also uses the virtual ethernet bridge "man0" for connectivity and has its ethernet interface configured for 192.168.1.11/24

 ### Container 1

-Siliarly a 2nd "CentOS LXC Container 1" image is also running on the FMADIO Packet Capture Hardware, also using the virtual ethernet bridge "man0" with a static IP of 192.168.1.12/24
+Siliarly a 2nd "Linux LXC Container 1" image is also running on the FMADIO Packet Capture Hardware, also using the virtual ethernet bridge "man0" with a static IP of 192.168.1.12/24

 ### Topology